Janos11/Local-LLM-Backend-Container/README.md

 ## 🧠 Why This Matters

 Modern AI projects often depend on external APIs, raising privacy, latency, and cost concerns.
-T his project is built for local-first, edge-compatible deployment—a skillset highly relevant in DevOps, MLOps, and systems engineering roles, including quant firms, infrastructure teams, or R&D environments.
+This project is built for local-first, edge-compatible deployment—a skillset highly relevant in DevOps, MLOps, and systems engineering roles, including quant firms, infrastructure teams, or R&D environments.

 ---
 ## 🤝 Contributors